nilearn/nilearn/doc/decoding/space_net.rst

 `[Grosenick et al. 2013] <https://hal.inria.fr/hal-00839984>`_.

-The following table summarizes the parameter(s) used to activate a given penalty:

-- TV-L1: `penalty="tv-l1"`
-- Graph-Net: `penalty="graph-net"` (this is the default prior in SpaceNet)

-Note that TV-L1 prior leads to a hard optimization problem, and so can be slow to run.
+Note that TV-L1 prior leads to a difficult optimization problem, and so can be slow to run.
 Under the hood, a few heuristics are used to make things a bit faster.
 These include:

 - Feature preprocessing, where an F-test is used to eliminate